ravice234/cryptoasset-attribution-tag-linker/README.md

 ## Description

-This repository contains the code for the paper: "Linking Cryptoasset Attribution Tags to Knowledge Graph Entities: An LLM-based Approach"
+This repository contains the code for the paper: "Linking Cryptoasset Attribution Tags to Knowledge Graph Entities: An LLM-based Approach".
+[Paper Link](https://arxiv.org/abs/2502.10453)

 ## Installation